Jim Kenney: Preservation

 Kenney was criticized at times for his record on historic preservation.
 After a number of significant historic churches and other buildings were torn down in the face of increased development pressures during Kenney's first mayoral term, former mayor John Street criticized the loss of the city's historic resources and founded a preservationist Political Action Committee in response.
 In 2021, Josh Lippert, a city inspector who served on the Historic Commission resigned from his post after he said he was pressured by the Kenney Administration to vote against the designation of the 12th Street Gym and the properties adjacent to it.
 Lippert described a "pattern of interference from the Mayor’s Office" in the historic preservation process.

 COVID-19 pandemic

-In March 2020, Kenney declared state of emergency amid the spread of COVID-19 pandemic, caused by SARS-CoV-2.
+In March 2020, Kenney declared a state of emergency amid the spread of the COVID-19 pandemic, caused by SARS-CoV-2.
 The pandemic has resulted in severe social and economic disruption around the world, including the largest global recession since the Great Depression in the 1930s.
-In Philadelphia, COVID has led to widespread supply shortages exacerbated by panic buying, agricultural disruption, and food shortages, as well as increased gun violence, opioid usage, and housing insecurity.
-Kenny has referred to COVID as a "nuclear bomb" because of the way it affected the city.
+In Philadelphia, COVID led to widespread supply shortages exacerbated by panic buying, agricultural disruption, and food shortages, as well as increased gun violence, opioid usage, and housing insecurity.
+Kenney has referred to COVID as a "nuclear bomb" because of the way it affected the city.

+On November 19 2021, Kenney announced that all city employees and contractors had to be vaccinated by January 14.
+The police union expressed their opposition as less than 10% of police officers and 25% of firefighters had been vaccinated at the time of the announcement.
+The mandate was delayed by Kenney multiple times due to the involvement of an arbitration panel and negotiations with the police union.
+However, it was ultimately enforced in the summer of 2022.

+On December 13 2021, Kenney's health department unveiled their plans to implement a vaccine passport for indoor venues in Philadelphia.
+The mandate applied to anyone five years and older entering an establishment that served food.
+Those of the ages 2-5 and anyone with medical or religious exemptions still had to provide a negative Covid test.